 The studios are based on our successful evolving model of studio spaces that provide natural communication and ease of communication and (dreadful overused word - but good concept) networking between studio occupants.
 We based the design of these studios on our successful SE1 Studios in Bermondsey which we ran from 2010 to 2015.
 Feedback from artists was used to improve the layout and build concept, which in essence is an interlinked series of individual spaces that allow each user their own clearly defined space of work with a good sense of 'private space' without being shut away behind closed doors.
 We think it's a great model as working in a studio all day can be a solitary activity, and being able to meet and speak other artists easily is just one reason people choose to have studios with us.

-The Rum Factory is home to our new project space, a first for Bow Arts, which is available at very heavily subsidised rates for studio users to use for short term projects such as filming or photographing work, or for artists exhibitions, and short term residencies, or to host a talk, or just try something different that won't work in your studio.
-This will be a mix of Bow Arts instigated events and uses and artist led initiatives.
+The Rum Factory is home to the PSW Project space, a first for Bow Arts, which is available at very heavily subsidised rates for studio users to use for short term projects such as filming or photographing work, artists exhibitions, short term residencies, to host a talk, or just try something different that won't work in your studio.
+This is a mix of Bow Arts instigated events and uses and artist led initiatives.
+The space is in constant use and one of the most affordable of its kind in London.

 We have produced a list of Frequently Asked Questions about the studios that will be useful for any artists or designers interested in a space at this building.